frdrckcabrera/weathering-app/README.md

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is open-source and available under the [MIT license](https://opensource.org/licenses/MIT).